BALTIMORE — The Orioles 2025 season is underway.

 Despite a .286 batting average that year, O'Neill still managed to strikeout 168 times in 482 plate appearances.

-On the positive side, O'Neill is regarded as a defensive upgrade over Santander, winning two career gold gloves with the Cardinals in 2020 and 2021.
+One positive is O'Neill's considered a defensive upgrade over Santander, winning two career gold gloves with in 2020 and 2021.

 Santander, who became a Baltimore fan favorite, said the O's came nowhere close to meeting his contract demands.

-After three consecutive seasons hitting 28 or more home runs, the 30-year-old earned a five-year $92.5 million deal with the Jays.
+After three consecutive seasons hitting 28 or more home runs, the 30-year-old cashed in on a five-year $92.5 million deal with the Jays.

-While on it's face that may seem like a lot of money, Santander's annual salary of $14.31 million is still less than the $16.5 million per year O'Neill is set to make.
+On it's face that may seem like a lot of money, but Santander's annual salary of $14.31 million is actually less than the $16.5 million per year O'Neill is set to make.

 In comparison, Santander hit 13 more home runs last season than O'Neill, and knocked in over 40 more runs.

-It's unclear if the decision to move on from Santander, and bring in O'Neill will pay off in the end.
+It's unclear if the decision to move on from Santander will pay off in the end.
 O'Neill also has an opt-out clause after 2025.

 As it stands now the Orioles projected starting outfield includes O'Neill, Cedric Mullins, and 2024 Rookie of the Year runner-up Colton Cowser.